acucciniello/BlogPostImages/Good-VS-Great-Dev/What Separates a Good from a Great Developer?.md

 In life, one's attitude towards a situation could greatly effect where he or she will end up.
 You simply do not want someone with just a deep technical experience because the way you think about the things presented to you truly effects your ability to produce daily.

-A positive thinker is someone who always sees the benefits that can be taken in a situation.
+A positive thinker is someone who always sees the benefits that can be taken from a situation.
 That person is also more likely to take beneficial risks and will produce more in the end.
 The thinking of this individual will influence other team members as well and make the entire team more productive as a result.  ## Great Interpersonal & Intrapersonal Skills

 This skill can be described as someone who knows how to work with others in a positive and likeable manner.
 They know how to handle themselves, their emotions, and communicate with others.
 We were not put on this earth alone.
 We must deal with others.
 If you cannot deal with others in a positive manner, then you will not be a great developer who can create something revolutionary.